Morsomus/Lymalink/README.md

 - **Customizable interface** - Configure card styles, show or hide UI elements, and adjust color themes from settings.
 - **System tray support** - Keep Lymalink accessible from the system tray.
 - **Export & Import** - Move your achievement data between devices or back it up in JSON format.
-- **Steam achievement import** - Import your personal Steam achievements to the dashboard.
+- **Steam achievement import** - Import and sync your personal Steam achievements to the dashboard.

 ## Visual Showcase